ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 {: #slack-chatbot-database-watson-3}
 {: step}

-This tutorial is written for the {{site.data.keyword.conversationshort}} classic experience.
-You can either [switch from the new to the classic experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant) or [activate dialog skills in the new experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-activate-dialog).
-The steps below use the new experience.
-{: tip}

 In this part of the tutorial you are going to load a pre-defined workspace or skill into the {{site.data.keyword.conversationshort}} service.
 1. In the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service created in the previous section.
 Click on its entry and then the service alias to open the service details.
 2. Click on **Launch Watson Assistant** to get to the {{site.data.keyword.conversationshort}} Tool.